punt-project/Punt/doc/README.md

 Setup
 ---------------------
-You need the Qt4 run-time libraries to run Reddcoin-Qt.
+You need the Qt4 run-time libraries to run Punt-Qt.
 On Debian or Ubuntu:
 	`sudo apt-get install libqtgui4`

 Unpack the files into a directory and run:

-- bin/32/reddcoin-qt (GUI, 32-bit)
+- bin/32/punt-qt (GUI, 32-bit)
-- bin/32/reddcoind (headless, 32-bit)
+- bin/32/puntd (headless, 32-bit)
-- bin/64/reddcoin-qt (GUI, 64-bit)
+- bin/64/punt-qt (GUI, 64-bit)
-- bin/64/reddcoind (headless, 64-bit)
+- bin/64/puntd (headless, 64-bit)

-See the documentation at the [Reddcoin Wiki](http://reddcoin.info) for help and more information.
+See the documentation at the [Punt Wiki](http://punt.info) for help and more information.